 The tour included a stop at the end for some lunch, and we all gratefully squished our way into the lodge to hopefully dry out a bit.
 We were told on most days, the weather is pleasant enough to invite riders out to the back patio overlooking the river.
 But on this day, we all remained huddled inside, eating our sandwiches and wringing out our clothing.

 The way back was slightly better, mostly because it had finally stopped raining.
 We were still wet, but we could shed the ridiculous blue tarp from our laps.
-We got a few more spins in, but we weren’t ready for the full splash experience.
+Our captain got a few more spins in, but we weren’t ready for the full splash experience.

 We were also fortunate enough to spot some wildlife on the river.
 My little point-and-shoot couldn’t really do the eagles justice, but we spent some time with the sea lions, and we were able to get close to their rocky beach.
 Those adorable faces almost made the whole soggy soiree worth it… almost.